gargargargar/GPA_calculator/README.md

-# GPA_calculator (THIS PROJECT IS INCOMPLETE.
-PLEASE COME BACK SOON.)
+# GPA_calculator (THIS PROJECT IS STILL IN ALPHA PHASE.
+ANY SUGGESTIONS ARE WELCOME.)
 This is a tiny project created by Garcia (Hung-Wei) Lu (who, coincidentally, happens to me) to resolve a common high school student's and potentially college student's problem: calculating your GPA.

 If you're a random Internet lurker without knowledge of how to utilize/execute/run this at all, no fear!
 I'll be explaining the instructions below in as much detail as possible.